AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 List histograms

-This endpoint is used for getting histograms based on the field parameter is passed.
+This endpoint is used for getting histograms based on the &#x60;field&#x60; parameter passed to the API.

 ### Example
 ```javascript